A world-class institute of changemakers in the deaf and signing community.

 If you are a transfer student, please visit the Transfer Credits website for more information about transferring your credits to Gallaudet, course equivalencies, and more.
 If you wish to contact our Transfer Specialist, please email email@example.com.

-The financial aid process is a separate process from applying for admission.
+The financial aid process is separate from the process of applying for admission.
 Complete the FAFSA as soon as possible when it is made available on October 1.
 The priority filing date is June 1.
 Once we have your FAFSA on file, we will send you a Financial Aid award letter that provides detailed information about your eligible financial aid and your estimated remaining cost.
 Please note that hearing undergraduate applicants are not eligible for merit-based scholarships.

 Schedule campus tours or attend our open houses to learn more about Gallaudet!

 Why do so many students choose Gallaudet?
 A variety of students share their stories here.